This article was updated on March 4, 2022

 - Size – How big is your overall operation?
 If your vision involves 100+ guests, try to find a space that has room to accommodate everyone and everything.
 That includes a kitchen with the necessary space, as well as stock rooms, closets, coolers, and storage areas.

 Once you’ve decided on a location and space that fits your needs, you can begin to decorate, order, organize, and start setting up.

 Create a layout that maximizes your space for both capacity and efficiency, and don’t be afraid to experiment.
 You never know what arrangement will be the most inspiring until you try it.

 Step 4: Obtain the necessary licenses for your restaurant

 You’ve made a plan, you’ve found the place, now it’s time to make sure you’ve got the greenlight from your local government to open up shop.
+Aside from the business license, you will also need a liquor license to sell alcoholic beverages.
 Restaurant license and permit laws vary from region to region, so be sure to check your local laws before you sell your first meal.